Applications are now open

 Alison Avis FISTD Examiner

 Alison is Head of Enterprises at GSA and one of her roles is to Manage both GSA Saturday School and Junior Conservatoire.
 Alison started dancing at the age of 4 and knew that this was a career path she wanted to follow.
 Once graduating from college with her ISTD teaching exams in Ballet, Modern and Tap Alison set off travelling the World as a Jazz dancer.
 Alison was part of a stadium tour of China and worked on a variety of Cruise ships including Costa and Celebrity as well as being Dance Captain for a Guildford Pantomime of Mother Goose.
 After retiring from professional dancing Alison then started teaching as a full-time career, she has taught at many full-time vocational colleges offering musical theatre diplomas and degrees, including GSA, Italia Conti Arts Centre, Italia Conti Academy and Redroofs.
 She has entered numerous students at the Imperial Classical Ballet awards where there have been many placings.
 Before joining GSA in a full-time permanent role in 2018 Alison was Head of Ballet at Italia Conti Arts Centre.
-In 2015 Alison qualified as an Imperial Ballet Examiner Grades and Intermediate.
-Alison has taught and adjudicated at The Imperial Classical Ballet Awards, Junior and senior.
+In 2015 Alison qualified as an Imperial Classical Ballet examiner and Intermediate.
+In 2023 Alison was upgraded to Advanced 1 and 2.
+Alison has taught and adjudicated at The Imperial Classical Ballet Awards and is part of the lecturing team.

 Alison absolutely loves teaching Ballet to the Junior Conservatoire students.